Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 32 - SQL/32.05 Understanding SQL Relationships, Foreign Keys and Inner Joins/README.md

 ## Resources and Practice

 If there were any difficulties following the tutorial or if you want a copy of the completed table, a link to an online SQL version containing all data in the `orders`, `customers`, and `products` tables is available in the lesson resources.
 You can experiment with different code from W3Schools or elsewhere using SQLite.

+## Key Takeaways

+- SQL relationships are established using foreign keys that link tables together.
+- The `orders` table uses foreign keys to reference both `customers` and `products` tables.
+- INNER JOIN is used to combine data from multiple tables based on matching foreign and primary keys.
+- SQL joins allow for flexible and powerful data retrieval across related tables.